reactivemarbles/DynamicData/README.md

 ```
 This wires and unwires ```SomeObservable``` as the collection changes.

+## Observable list vs observable cache
+I get asked about the differences between these a lot and the answer is really simple.
+If you have a unique id, you should use an observable cache as it is dictionary based which will ensure no duplicates can be added and it notifies on adds, updates and removes, whereas list allows duplicates and only has no concept of an update.

+There is another difference.
+The cache side of dynamic data is much more mature and has a wider range of operators.
+Having more operators is mainly because I found it easier to achieve good all round performance with the key based operators and do not want to add anything to Dynamic Data which inherently has poor performance.

 ## History of Dynamic Data
 Even before Rx existed I had implemented a similar concept using old f ashioned events but the code was very ugly and my implementation full of race conditions so it never existed outside of my own private sphere.
 My second attempt was a similar implementation to the first but using Rx when it first came out.
 This also failed as my understanding of Rx was flawed and limited and my design forced consumers to implement interfaces.
 Then finally I got my design head on and in 2011-ish I started writing what has become dynamic data.
 No inheritance, no interfaces, just the ability to plug in and use it as you please.
 All along I meant to open source it but having so utterly failed on my first 2 attempts I decided to wait until the exact design had settled down.
 The wait lasted longer than I expected and end up taking over 2 years but the benefit is it has been trialled for 2 years on a very busy high volume low latency trading system which has seriously complicated data management.
 And what's more that system has gathered a load of attention for how slick and cool and reliable it is both from the user and IT point of view.
 So I present this library with the confidence of it being tried, tested, optimised and mature.
 I hope it can make your life easier like it has done for me.